biaslab/ForneyLab.jl/CONTRIB.md

 Testing setup
 -------------
 [FactCheck](https://github.com/zachallaun/FactCheck.jl) is used as testing framework.
+The `/test/` directory follows the structure of the `/src/` directory.
-For every `.jl` file in `/src/`, there should be a corresponding FactCheck test file in `/test/`.
-File format: `test_[src-filename].jl`.
-The test file should test the behavior of the implementation in the source file as extensively as possible.

 In general, at least the following should be tested:

 - The correctness of all defined constructors
 - Correctness of the output of all functions for all valid input types